google/closure-compiler-npm/README.md

 ### Specifying Options

 Both the grunt and gulp tasks take options objects.
-The option parameters map directly to the compiler flags with the leading '--' characters.
+The option parameters map directly to the compiler flags without the leading '--' characters.

 Values are either strings or booleans.
 Options which have multiple values can be arrays.